Browse by . . .

 The board member could not just raise and command funds.
 He could write most of the checks himself.
 He could also walk off when Dia failed to find a location worthy of his name.
 No one in the spat seems to have had much interest in collecting art rather than real estate, not unlike Thomas Krens at the Guggenheim.
 Rather, the director acted basically as a funds manager.
 Dia has come a long way from the Soho dealer, Heiner Friedrich, who got it started.

 Can one find signs of hope in the story's ending?
 A new director brings curatorial experience.
 He also brings real understanding that Dia and New York alike lost a great deal when the foundation abandoned Chelsea.
-Yet he, too, will end up resigning within months, as the news unfolds in March 2008!
-Perhaps like the New Museum, Dia, too, may yet find a new home, and and growth already swirls elsewhere.
+Yet he, too, ends up resigning within months, as the news unfolds in March 2008!
+Perhaps like the New Museum, Dia, too, may yet find a new home, even having ceded a site to the new Whitney Museum, and and growth already swirls elsewhere.
 When it comes to the New Museum, however, it should have one looking beneath the cloud-gray skin.

-These days, everyone gets to smack down MOMA, in its equally soaring new galleries by Yoshio Taniguchi.
+These days, everyone gets to smack down MoMA, in its equally bland, soaring, and unhelpful new galleries by Yoshio Taniguchi.
 In an insightful review of Martin Puryear, Arthur C. Danto focuses just as much on the troubling galleries that Puryear masters.
-Not long ago, Danto notes, art seemed destined for monumentality, and MOMA built a museum to match.
+Not long ago, Danto notes, art seemed destined for monumentality, and MoMA built a museum to match.
 How glamorous it seemed the evening of its 2004 opening—before one had to deal with art.
 Now even Richard Serra has avoided the atrium.

 The New Museum's architects, Kazuyo Sejima and Ryue Nishizawa, may yet face the same rebukes as exhibitions continue.
 For now, they have created not just the first totally new museum building in decades but a truly new museum.
 In time, however, it may come to depend on the Lower East Side more than the other way around.

-The New Museum of Contemporary Art reopened December 1, 2007, in architecture by Sanaa.
-A continuation of this review looks at the inaugural exhibition of the New Museum on the Bowery, "Unmonumental," and related articles considers other changes to the Lower East Side and other possible heirs to Chelsea.
+The New Museum of Contemporary Art reopened December 1, 2007, in architecture by SANAA, the firm directed by Kazuyo Sejima and Ryue Nishizawa.
 "The Patron Gets a Divorce" by Joe Nocera appeared in the Sunday New York Times Magazine on October 15, 2007.
+Howard Saunders maintains his project online.